SpiderLabs/owasp-modsecurity-crs/SECURITY.md

 These types of non-vulnerability related issues should be submitted via Github.
 Please include your installed version and the relevant portions of your audit log.

 If you’ve found a false negative/bypass, please responsibly disclose the issue by sending an email to security@coreruleset.org.
+You can send us encrypted email using [this key](https://coreruleset.org/security.asc).
+Please verify the key fingerprint: `3600 6F0E 0BA1 6783 2158 8211 38EE ACA1 AB8A 6E72`.

 There are a couple things to verify before you submit an vulnerability: